DefinitelyTyped/tsd/README.md

 ### Repository

 TSD get the file definitions from [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) project.
-You can view the repository referencies on [repository.json](https://github.com/Diullei/tsd/blob/master/deploy/repository.json) file.
-I'm working to add some another repositories.
+You can view the repository references inside [repository.json](https://github.com/Diullei/tsd/blob/master/deploy/repository.json) file (I'm working to add some anothers).
 If you want to contribute please make a fork from tsd repo, change the repository.json and make a pull request.

 ## License